-In order to compare greenhouse gas emissions among issuers and real estate, differences between issuers and real estate assets have to be taken into account, i.e. greenhouse gas emissions have to be normalised.
+In order to compare the greenhouse gas emissions of issuers and properties, differences between the issuers and the properties must be taken into account.
+This means that greenhouse gas emissions must be normalised.
 For countries, companies and real estate, one approach is to consider greenhouse gas emissions in relation to a country’s nominal GDP, a company’s sales and a real estate asset’s floor area, respectively.
-The resulting metric is called carbon intensity.
+The resulting metric is called “carbon intensity”.

 Carbon intensity government